Electricity Cost Calculator

 U.S. Electricity Cost Statistics 2026

-The average American household spends $1,750 per year on electricity, with HVAC systems, water heaters, and clothes dryers consuming over 60% of that total.
-Electricity rates vary by a factor of 4x across U.S. states, from $0.09/kWh in Louisiana to $0.35/kWh in Hawaii (EIA), meaning identical appliance usage can cost dramatically different amounts depending on where you live.
-Use the calculator above to find the exact cost of running any device, then check our Appliance Calculator to total all your devices, LED Savings Calculator to cut lighting costs by 75%, or Solar Savings Calculator to see if solar can eliminate your electric bill entirely.
+At the current U.S. average rate, every 100 kWh costs about $18.56 before fixed fees and taxes.
+Electricity rates vary by more than 3x across states, so identical appliance usage can cost dramatically different amounts depending on where you live.
+Use the calculator above to find the exact cost of running any device, then check our Appliance Calculator to total all your devices, LED Savings Calculator to cut lighting costs, or Solar Savings Calculator to see if solar can offset your electric bill.

 Understanding Your Electric Bill: A Complete Guide